armandomontanez/pico-sdk/bazel/README.md

 Currently, the following features are not supported:

-* "None" variants of pico_double, pico_float, and pico_printf are not yet
-  supported.
 * The pioasm parser cannot be built from source via Bazel.
+* Windows MSVC wildcard build does not work when targeting host.